KhemSubmee/BLDC-Motor-with-RP2040/README.md

 # BLDC-Motor-with-RP2040
-A mechatronics project to control a BLDC motor with microPython, using only RP2040 and SimpleFOCMini.

-In present days brushless motors are becoming more popular in the industry field due to its many advantages for example long lifespan, lower maintenance and less noise.
+In recent years, brushless DC (BLDC) motors have become increasingly popular in industrial applications due to their numerous advantages, including longer lifespan, lower maintenance requirements, and quieter operation compared to traditional brushed motors.

-However, there are some drawbacks to choosing a brushless motor over brushed motor such as complex wiring, high cost for the motor's positional sensor and the motor's driver.
+However, adopting BLDC motors also introduces certain challenges.
+These include more complex wiring setups, higher costs associated with positional sensors, and the added expense of dedicated motor drivers capable of precise control.

-The objective for this project is to create a simple close-loop position control system by using only the RP2040 and SimpleFOCMini via microPython code.
-The key point is being able to perform a field-oriented control (FOC) by using the SimpleFOCMini which can significantly lower the cost of running a BL motor.
+The objective of this project is to develop a simple closed-loop position control system for a BLDC motor using only a Raspberry Pi RP2040 microcontroller and a SimpleFOCMini driver board, with all control logic written in MicroPython.
+A key focus is to achieve field-oriented control (FOC) via the SimpleFOCMini, providing smooth and efficient motor operation while minimizing system complexity and cost.
 # Hardware used in this project:

 Brushless Motor: https://www.intelligentactuator.com/partsearch/robocylinder/pg377_RCL-SA3L.pdf